 The Company has applied for and was granted an Exclusive Prospecting License ("EPL") to cover the former Rosterman Mine and surrounding areas in Kenya.
 In addition, the Company has two other licenses in the immediate area.
 On January 31, 2019, the Company was granted a three-year license renewal on all three licenses.
-Licenses are valid until January 30, 2022.
+Licenses are valid until January 30, 2022 and are in the process of being renewed now.